Current Situation - Year End 2017

 Whilst BNYA has been operating now for several years, its work has focussed on developing the underlying database and tools to manage what is potentially a huge data set and to populate it with information that can be readily researched in order to test everything.
-The database now includes some 8,000 boats 3,500 organisations, 10,000 references, 30,000 images as well as extensive classification data and cross-indexing and this provides a structure for moving forward.
-Whereas there is still more to do, some of which will be determined by experience, the main aim of BNYA is to identify unknown sources of information and we are now entering a new phase of activity to do just that.
+The database now includes some 12,000 boats 4,500 organisations, 15,000 references, 50,000 images as well as extensive classification data and cross-indexing and this provides a structure for moving forward.
+Whereas there is still much more that can be done, some of which will be determined by experience, the main aim of BNYA is to identify unknown sources of information and we are now entering a new phase of activity to do just that.

 The key issues in the current plan include: